QuantEcon/lecture-source-py/source/rst/arma.rst

 Hence the product is always large and positive, and hence the sum of the products on the right-hand side of :eq:`sumpr` is large.

-These ideas are illustrated in the next figure, which has :math:`k` on the horizontal axis
+These ideas are illustrated in the next figure, which has :math:`k` on the horizontal axis.